 Harvard Law School professor Laurence Tribe, who also signed the brief, said, “We all knew that the Solomon Amendment argument was an uphill one, but many lawyers and scholars, including quite a few whom I’d describe as conservative, thought the argument had merit. “

-The third person on almost all short lists circulating around Washington, and beyond, is Diane Wood, a judge on the 7th U.S. Circuit Court of Appeals with strong connections to Obama's Chicago legal circle.
-"She might be a little harder to go after," said Levey, though groups opposing abortion rights are gearing up.
+The third person on almost all short lists circulating around Washington, and beyond, is Diane Wood, a judge on the U.S. Court of Appeals for the 7th Circuit with strong connections to Obama’s Chicago legal circle.
+“She might be a little harder to go after,” said Levey, though groups opposing abortion rights are gearing up.

-Their main line of attack involves Wood's role in long-running litigation over whether abortion-clinic blockaders violated the Racketeer Influenced and Corrupt Organizations Act.
+Their main line of attack involves Wood’s role in long-running litigation over whether abortion-clinic blockaders violated the Racketeer Influenced and Corrupt Organizations Act (RICO).
 The National Organization for Women invoked the law to seek damages from the protesters and to shut down their activities.

 Wood sided with NOW twice, and twice was resoundingly reversed by the Supreme Court.
 The second time, critics alleged that she defied the high court’s ruling and found shaky grounds on which NOW could base a RICO claim.
 “Wood’s brazen defiance of the Court’s order displayed a lawless willfulness that ought to be disqualifying,” said Whelan.

 Roy Englert Jr. of Washington’s Robbins, Russell, Englert, Orseck, Untereiner & Sauber, who represented the protesters for part of the litigation at the Supreme Court, said Wood’s handling of the case “raises the question of whether she saw everything through the lens of who the parties were.”